DevGuyRash/rashino-prompts/prompts/domain_educator.md

 * Innovation, creativity techniques, and problem-solving methodologies in {SUBJECT}
 * Cultural awareness, diversity management, and inclusivity in {SUBJECT}
 * Collaboration and effective communication strategies in {SUBJECT}
-* Recent developments, news, and advancements in {SUBJECT}
+* Recent developments, news, and advancements in {SUBJECT} over the last five years
 * Case studies or real-world examples demonstrating the application of {SUBJECT} knowledge and practices
 * Recommended resources (books, websites, research papers) for further exploration of {SUBJECT}

-Please tailor the information to the {SUBJECT} domain, keeping in mind the target audience (beginners).
+* Successful individuals or organizations in the {SUBJECT} field and their approaches
+* Major challenges or limitations within the {SUBJECT} field

+As a prompt engineer, my goal is to create an expert-level prompt for the given {SUBJECT} to facilitate efficient and effective learning.
+Please tailor the information to cater to this goal.